Migrate to Grav 2.0

 What if I have a large site or custom plugins?

-That is exactly what dry-run mode is for.
+That is exactly what the staging workflow is for.
 It lets you review the migration in advance, identify any issues, and plan the move before making changes.
+For complex setups the manual migration path gives you finer control.

 Why doesn't GPM upgrade directly to Grav 2.0?

 Grav 2.0 is a major version change with enough underlying differences that an in-place upgrade is not considered reliable.
-Instead, the migration tool provides a more controlled path.
+The migration plugin provides a more controlled path that keeps your live site untouched until you're satisfied with the staged 2.0 install.